supabase/wrappers/wrappers/src/fdw/bigquery_fdw/README.md

 # BigQuery Foreign Data Wrapper

 This is a foreign data wrapper for [BigQuery](https://cloud.google.com/bigquery).
-It is developed using [Supabase Wrappers](https://github.com/supabase/wrappers) and only supports data scan at this moment.
+It is developed using [Wrappers](https://github.com/supabase/wrappers) and only supports data scan at this moment.

 ## Basic usage